 Classes were also better balanced in Oblivion.
 None were overpowered compared to the others, although many players have at least one archer.
 A mage or warrior was a personal choice, rather than a massive advantage one way or the other.
 Skyrim saw the rise of stealth-based characters, who could one-shot most threats before the action took off.

 Oblivion has, as mentioned, the advantage in all things quest related.
-From a better main quest-line to appropriate faction quests that don’t involve thieves clobbering draugr.
-Skyrim’s quests seem to consist mainly of fetch-quests – at least that’s what it feels like to most.
+From a better main quest-line to appropriate faction quests that don’t involve thieves clobbering Draugr.
+Skyrim’s have better quests that seem to consist mainly of fetch-quests – at least that’s what it feels like to most.
 Many elements of Skyrim were designed to appeal to a broader audience.
 It worked, but it didn’t make everyone in the Elder Scrolls fan base very happy.

 FAQ’s About Oblivion vs Skyrim

 Answer: For instance, Oblivion took place a mere 34 years after the first Elder Scrolls game, 1994’s Arena.
 (Conveniently, Tamriel’s fourth age started when the Oblivion Crisis ended, so years in Skyrim are counted from the end of the Oblivion.

 Answer: Cyrodil’s square footage is slightly larger than Skyrim’s, but seems much larger because it tends to be more empty, and it’s also larger than Morrowind’s, but seems smaller because of the ability to fast travel.
 I always felt that Morrowind was the largest.
 Then Skyrim and last Oblivion.